10 Silent Signs of Diabetes

 Diabetes and obesity are interrelated; we don’t always know which came first.

-Diabetes directly causes
+Diabetes directly contributes to

 2. loss of kidney function, called nephropathy, which can progress into ESRD (end stage renal disease)